The House of Smoke

 “A tea house?”
 Hans muttered to his companions.
 “This looks more like a whorehouse to me.”

-“If my assumption is correct,” Flisk began, his tone shifting to one of measured caution, “you’re on the run.
-I have no patience for troublemakers disrupting my business.
-If that’s your plan, I’ll have no choice but to see you out—forcefully.”
+“If my assumption is correct,” Flisk began, his tone shifting to one of measured caution, “you’re on the run from something.
+I am a business man.
+I can’t risk becoming an enemy of the crown by associating with troublemakers.
+To protect my house, I’ll have no choice but to ask you to leave.”

 Flisk studied him with narrowed eyes.
-“I’ve known you for years, Mr. Jackman, so I’ll offer you shelter for a week—on the condition that you behave.
+“I’ve known you for years, Mr. Jackman, so I’ll offer you shelter for a week—as long as you don’t bring any heat to my house.
 But heed my warning: if this arrangement brings even a whiff of danger to my doorstep, I’ll become the man you’ll be running from.”

-Julius tried to reassure him, but Peter interrupted.
-“Mr. Flisk,” he began with measured urgency, “you deserve the truth.
+“Mr. Flisk,” Peter interrupted. he began with measured urgency, “you deserve the truth.
 We’ve become adversaries of the Wellington household.
-Alongside us, there are hundreds of others hiding in Lightshore City.
+Alongside us, there are hundreds of others who fled that estate.
 We need these weapons to protect them.”

 Flisk’s laughter was cold and bitter.
 “A noble sentiment, but misguided.
 Stay here for a week if you wish, but forget your plans.
-Enjoy life’s pleasures while you can—music, drink, women.
-You’ll find that they offer more solace than rebellion ever will.”
+That is as far as I can help you old friend.
+Enjoy life’s pleasures while you can—music, drinks, women.
+You’ll find that they offer much more solace than rebellion ever will.”

 With that, Flisk left the room, leaving the group to contemplate his words.